filipesilva/playlist-matcher/README.md

 # Playlist matcher

 Playlist matcher is a node script for matching existing files/folders between a playlist and a directory.
 I use it to filter my music collection for unused and missing files/folders.
+It can also delete unused files.

+# Usage

+node playlist-matcher.js playlist [del]

 ## Prerequisites
 * Node.js - Download and Install [Node.js](http://www.nodejs.org/download/).